xslugx/frontend/src/docs/faq/questions-about-flexpool/how-payouts-are-processed.md

 ---

-title: What is unpaid balance?
-How payouts are processed?
+title: What is my unpaid balance?
+How are payouts processed?

 ---